May201/API-E/README.md

 This section consists of a form to capture the combination of crypto and fiat currency like (BTC, USD).
 Clicking the `Submit` button will invoke the API from the 3rd party service and display the availabel conversion rate.

+A `reset` button has also been used to allow the user to empty the existing values in the fields.

+A `timer` has been added for the displayed result.The displayed conversion values dissapear in 5 seconds after display of the user result.

 ## Crypto related News

 There are rapid changes happening the crypto space and the 3rd party service provides an API to get the top news in the crypto space.
 This section displays the top 4 news stories.

+## User Stories

+As a user I am looking for the value of cryptocurrencies.

+As a user I am am investor looking for the market value of cryptocurrency values to book my trades.

+As a user I am browsing for random crptocurrency information and related news.

+As a user I am looking for the top current crytocurrencies in the market today.

 ## Code Organization